 The show allows us to compare the ‘fantasy’ of the monarchy on the one hand with real life on the other.
 The Crown doesn’t pretend to reflect everyday life in Britain, because we are looking at the two elite pinnacles of British life, Buckingham Palace and Downing Street – but there is a creative interaction between the two.
 While Buckingham Palace reflects people’s dreams as played out through the royal family, it’s through Downing Street that one starts to touch on the changing life of the nation and the political issues of the time.

 Robert Lacey was speaking with Elinor Evans.
 Lacey is a historical advisor to The Crown and author of new book The Crown: The Inside History, on sale now (BLINK Publishing, 2017).
-Season two of Netflix series The Crown is released in full on 8 December 2017, while series one is available now.
+Seasons one and two of Netflix series The Crown are available now.